 Job experienced severe trials and suffering and longed for death.
 He considered death a relief from the suffering that he was experiencing.
 Job consoled himself with the knowledge that he had an appointed time that was predetermined by God.
 He understood that his suffering would not last forever, but change was sure to come.

-God can handle our arguments and our questions and even our frustrations.
-Like a parent who listens to the protests of a child, yet maintains their position because they have the wisdom to know best.
+God can handle our arguments, our questions and even our frustrations.
+Like a parent who listens to the protests of a child, yet maintains their position, because they have the wisdom to know best.
 God will listen to what we have to say because he loves us and he cares for us.
 God longs to share his heart with us if we would stay close to him.

-Imagine Mary being engaged to marry the love of her life.
-Only to be visited by an angel and told that she was going to be pregnant?
-The timing of such news could not have been any more inconvenient for Mary.
-(Luke 1) The books of the Old Testament revealed the set time when Jesus was to be born.
-And the wise men who through understanding of the times knew when the star would appear to signal his birth.
-(Matthew 2)
+Imagine Mary being engaged to marry the love of her life, being visited by an angel and told that she was going to be pregnant.
+The timing of such news could not have been any more inconvenient for Mary (Luke 1).
+Yet Mary praised God and considered herself favoured among women.
+The books of the Old Testament revealed the set time when Jesus was to be born.
+The wise men who through understanding of the times, knew when the star would appear to signal his birth (Matthew 2).

 We have to trust that God’s timing is perfect even when it feels inconvenient.
 We trust that there is a set time and season for everything under the sun.
 We hold on to the hope that God allows all things to work out for our good.
 Things may not feel good right now, but trust that God is able and he will turn things around.